openaps/docs/docs/docs/walkthrough/phase-1/nightscout-setup.md

 plugin offers a number of other options, as documented on the [Nightscout readme](https://github.com/nightscout/cgm-remote-monitor/blob/dev/README.md#built-inexample-plugins).

+## Make sure to select the pills to display from your Nightscout site

 Next, on your Nightscout website, go to the Settings (3 horizontal bars) in the upper right corner.
 At the very bottom of the Settings menu, in the "About" section, you may check the Nightscout version (e.g. version 0.9.0-dev).
 Just above is a list of Plugins available.
 OpenAPS should show up.
 Click the check box to enable.
 Similarly, in the case you've enabled the "pump" plugin, "Pump" should also show up in the list, and you may check the box to enable.
 You should now see the OpenAPS pill box (and any optional pump monitoring pill boxes) on the left side of the Nightscout page near the time.

+## How to display basal changes ("render basal")

-You may also want to graphically show the basal rates: select "Default" or "Icicle" from the "Render Basal" pull-down menu in the Settings.
+We also recommend that you "render"/display the basal rates (the blue lines to show what temp basals have been enacted, if any.)
+To do so, select "Default" or "Icicle" from the "Render Basal" pull-down menu in the Settings.

 ### Configure Nightscout profile